 BERT (Bidirectional Encoder Representations from Transformers) and its descendants solved the context problem.
 Instead of assigning one vector per word, transformer models generate different representations based on surrounding text.
 “Java developer” and “traveled to Java” produce completely different embeddings.

-For recruiting, this matters in practical ways.
-A transformer model understands that "led cross-functional product launches" in a resume maps to a job requirement for "product management experience" - even though the words barely overlap.
-It reads context, not just vocabulary.
+Recruiting teams benefit from this in concrete ways.
+Transformer models understand that “led cross-functional product launches” in a resume maps to a job requirement for “product management experience” - even though the words barely overlap.
+Context is what they read, not just vocabulary.
 Multiple 2025 studies confirm that BERT-family models significantly outperform conventional methods in skill extraction accuracy, according to research published in Frontiers in Computer Science.

 How Do Graph Neural Networks Map the Hiring Landscape?